-By IRS regulation, the Agency must identify each calendar quarter any participant loan that is in default.
+By IRS regulation, each calendar quarter the Agency must identify any participant loan that is in default.
 The participant then has until the end of the following calendar quarter to pay the overdue amount.
 If not paid, a taxable distribution of the unpaid loan balance, plus accrued interest, will be declared.
 Taxable loan distributions also occur when a participant separates from service and does not repay an outstanding loan balance.
 Participants should refer to the booklet, TSP Loans, for more information.

-Payment of Benefits-After leaving service, participants may leave their money in the TSP.
-If they choose to withdraw their money, they may elect benefit withdrawals in the form of a partial withdrawal or they may choose a full withdrawal as a single payment, a series of monthly payments, or a life annuity.
-Participants may choose to combine any two or all three of the available full withdrawal options.
+Payment of Benefits- After leaving service, participants may leave their money in the TSP.
+If they choose to withdraw their money, they may elect payment in the form of a partial or total withdrawal.
+They may choose payment as a single withdrawal, a series of installment payments, or a life annuity.
+Participants may choose to combine any two or all three of the available withdrawal options.
 Participants should refer to the booklet, Withdrawing Your TSP Account After Leaving Federal Service, for more complete information.